 How you can give back: Donate on their website – all proceeds go towards the food banks served by the organization.

 Court Appointed Special Advocates (CASA) of Ocean County supports and speaks for abused and neglected children in the courtroom.
 Since 2006, CASA has recruited and trained volunteers throughout Ocean County to collect information about the foster child’s current situation.
 Volunteers will meet with the child’s family, foster family, doctors, and teachers before reporting their findings to a judge in order to make the best-informed decision for the child’s future.

 How you can give back: Make a one-time, monthly, quarterly, or annual donation – all proceeds go towards funding CASA programs.
-Donors can also sponsor a child by making a donation to cover volunteer recruitment and training fees, or shop to support at select stores who donate a portion of their proceeds to CASA.
+Donors can also sponsor a child by making a donation to cover volunteer recruitment and training fees or shop to support at select stores that donate a portion of their proceeds to CASA.